ha-ayoub/TicTacToe/README.md

 <br><br><br>
 <h2 id="en">🇬🇧 English Version</h2>

-The project is a modern implementation of the classic Tic-Tac-Toe game, built with React 19, TypeScript, Vite, and CSS.
+The project is a modern implementation of the classic Tic-Tac-Toe game, built with React 19, Vite, and CSS.
 The goal was to create a small, fun, fast, and responsive web application while exploring the latest features of React and applying solid front-end development practices.

 The game allows two players to compete on the same screen, taking turns to play.